williamdemeo/cs370-spring2022/projects/Project3/README.md

 ![approxqupdate](images/approxQupdate.png)

-Note that the *difference* term is the same as in normal Q-learning, and *r* is the experienced reward.
+Note that the 𝑑𝑖𝑓𝑓𝑒𝑟𝑒𝑛𝑐𝑒 term is the same as in normal Q-learning, and 𝑟 is the experienced reward.

 By default, `ApproximateQAgent` uses the `IdentityExtractor`, which assigns a single feature to every `(state,action)` pair.
 With this